Group Counseling

 What do students say about CAPS groups?

-In a survey of Fall 2022 group counseling participants ...
+In a recent survey of group counseling participants ...

 • 96% said they would recommend CAPS groups to other Cornell students.